 Achieving your savings goals can be made easier by using the right accounts.
-While there are many account products around, you need to understand the difference between a transaction account – the one you access for everyday spending, and a savings account – where you add funds to regularly, not make withdrawals, and see your money grow over time.
+While there are many account products around, you need to understand the difference between a transaction account – the one you access for everyday spending or bills, and a savings account – where you add funds to regularly, not make withdrawals, and see your money grow over time.

-Daily transaction accounts such as our Simply Access, on the other hand, are designed to allow for easy transactions and access to your money for everyday spending.
+On the other hand, everyday transaction accounts such as our everyday bank account with no monthly fee, are designed to allow for easy transactions and simple access to your money.